Kotlin/kotlinx.coroutines/kotlinx-coroutines-test/README.md

 This style is preferred when the `CoroutineScope` is passed through an extension function style.

 ### Providing an explicit `TestCoroutineScope`

 In many cases, the direct style is not preferred because [CoroutineScope] may need to be provided through anther means such as dependency injection or service locators.

 Tests can declare a [TestCoroutineScope] explicitly in the class to support these use cases.

-Since [TestCoroutineScope] is stateful in order to keep track of executing coroutines and uncaught exceptions, it is important to ensure that [cleanupTestCoroutines][cleanupTestCoroutines.scope] is called after every test case.
+Since [TestCoroutineScope] is stateful in order to keep track of executing coroutines and uncaught exceptions, it is important to ensure that [cleanupTestCoroutines][TestCoroutineScope.cleanupTestCoroutines] is called after every test case.

 ```kotlin
 class TestClass {